-At the beginning of 2012, a very small group of volunteers launched a long-term project to:
+At the beginning of 2012, a very small group of volunteers launched a long-term project with the following objectives:

 - To identify, catalogue and create a comprehensive record of key railway-related sites and structures within (or associated with) the Settle - Carlisle Railway Conservation Area (SCRCA); then